Hera: Near-Eastern origin

 In Crete the bull was associated with religious practices.
 In the legend of the Minotaur the Queen of Knossos is hidden inside an artificial hollow cow and she is mating with a bull-form god in a sacred ceremony.
 The hieros gamos indicates a ritual of fertility magic, which was probably introduced from Near East in the Aegean region.
 The "hieros gamos" of Zeus with the earth goddess (finally named Hera) was celebrated at Knossos in Crete.
-In Near East the solar-deity and the moon-goddess are often represented as a bull and a cow and Roscher proposed that Hera was a moon-goddess.
-The combination feminine divinity-cow-moon is not unusual in Crete and Near East.
-The relationship of Hera with the cow still existed in the historical times and this probably relates her to Near-Eastern forms of cow-goddesses like Hathor (or Bat).
-The Egyptian sky-goddess Hathor is the consort of the sky-god Horus.
+In the Near East the solar-deity and the moon-goddess are often represented as a bull and a cow and Roscher proposed that Hera was a moon-goddess.
+The combination feminine divinity-cow-moon is not unusual in Crete and the Near East.
+The relationship of Hera with the cow still existed in the historical times and this probably relates her to Near-Eastern forms of cow-goddesses like the Egyptian Hathor (or Bat).